Synchronous Chip-to-Chip Communication with a Multi-Chip Resonator Clock Distribution Network: Chip-to-chip Synchronous Communication in RQL

 \section{Chip-to-chip Synchronous Communication in RQL}

 RQL technology is the first superconducting digital technology to efficiently use AC power distribution using a resonant network.
-The on-chip resonant clock and power network, implemented using metamaterials \cite{strong2021ZOR}, is a proven enabler for scaling to complex digital logic.
-The network has a Zeroth-Order Resonance (ZOR) mode, providing uniform amplitude and zero clock skew across the chip.
+The on-chip resonant clock and power network, implemented as a metamaterial \cite{strong2022resonant}, is a proven enabler for scaling to complex digital logic.
+The network has a Zeroth-Order Resonance (ZOR) mode with infinite wavelength, providing uniform amplitude and zero clock skew across the chip.
 Low skew enables synchronous communication.
 For a multi-chip system the approach is extended to a clock network across chips, with chip-to-chip communication.

-The critical innovation that enables synchronous communication on the MCM is a dendritic resonator network implemented on the carrier, which we call a ``MegaZOR.''
-The MegaZOR, designed to the same resonance frequency as the individual chips, performs several functions.
-A primary function is to equalize phases and amplitudes of the clock signals on the chips.
-The chips are not isolated, but instead the network causes them to operate as a single resonator while tolerating a spread in their resonant frequencies that may be larger than the individual resonance peaks.
-This is achieved by a network of multiple passive transmission line segments, optimized for a uniform response in amplitude, frequency and phase of the on-chip resonators.
-The MegaZOR also transforms the impedance from the 50\,$\Omega$ drive to the small 22\,m$\Omega$ impedance of the on-chip resonators, four of which are driven in parallel.
+The MegaZOR is designed to the nominal resonance frequency of the individual chips and equalizes the phases and amplitudes of the clock signals across chips.
+The on-chip resonators can be considered small perturbations to the MegaZOR.
+Analogous to the cavity perturbation theory \cite{slater1946microwave}, \cite{pozar2011microwave6}, small perturbations arising from materials or geometry shift the frequency of the entire resonator at the expense of a slight change in the partial eigenfields.
+The MegaZOR connects the chips with multiple transmission line segments optimized for a uniform response in amplitude and phase of the on-chip resonators.
+The entire structure operates as a single resonator, even for spreads in the chip partial resonant frequencies that may exceed the bandwidth of the resonance peaks of the individual chips.
+The MegaZOR also transforms the small 22\,m$\Omega$ impedance of the on-chip resonators, four of which are driven in parallel, to the 50\,$\Omega$ feedline impedance.

 The synchronous data link across the MCM requires that the chips have the same frequency, phase, and amplitude within tight limits for fabrication process variations.
 The delay between driver and receiver is determined by signal propagation time on superconducting Passive Transmission Lines (PTL) on the carrier.
 The clock phase in degrees of the receiver, $\theta_r$, is